Thailand Beach from Leonardo DiCaprio's The Beach Temporarily Closing Due to Tourist Damage

 It’s been 18 years since the Leonardo DiCaprio-led drama The Beach hit theaters.
 But apparently its popularity was such that over the years, millions of tourists have flooded to the actual Thailand beach used in filming — destroying its coral reefs and sea life in the process.

-According to a report by the Associated Press, Thailand’s National Parks and Wildlife Department have ordered Maya Bay on Phi Phi Leh island in the Andaman Sea to be shut down for four months annually starting this June so it can recover from the environmental damage caused by tourists.
+In June, Thailand’s Department of National Parks, Wildlife and Plant Conservation ordered that Maya Bay on Phi Phi Leh island in the Andaman Sea shut down for four months so it could recover from the environmental damage from tourists, but on Monday, the department ordered an indefinite closure, CNN reports.

+“The ecosystem and the beach’s physical structure have yet returned to its full condition,” the government order read in a translation from Thai by CNN.
+The closure will be extended “until natural resources return to normal.”

 RELATED: 25-Year-Old Airport Employee May Have Gotten a Pay Cut for Being Too Hot